Jyjcloud/Abaqus-EquivalentConfiningPressure/README.md

 - Use of“General Contact” to couple the membrane and the internal structure

 This setup simulates a “vacuum environment”, where the internal pressure is zero and an external negative pressure is applied, resulting in isotropic contraction of the membrane and confinement of the internal structure.
+The full setup can be found in the provided input file TI-P-60kPa.inp.

 ##Abaqus Settings